clinaresl/exm/README.md

 whereas `>= 18:30` necessarily fixes the time of an exam given the timeslots defined in the previous example.

+To avoid misleading behavious while operating with the input spreadsheet, the operator `=` can be always skipped, e.g., `8:30` is interpreted as `= 8:30`.
+In case there is a reason to explicitly use it, it is advised to leave a heading blank space, or the spreadsheet might confuse the unit constraint with a /formula/.

+### Binary constraints ###

+Binary constraints are much alike unit constraints.
+The same operators are available for defining them and `=` is also assumed by default.
+The difference is that instead of providing a constant date or time, they accept a reference to another record.

+Records are identified by the cell where the name of a subject is given.
+Thus, if one subject (say /Cálculo diferencial/) is given the binary constraint `> B13` in the date column, then any feasible solution should allocate this exam a date after the exam selected for the record shown in cell B13.
+Likewise, if `!= B10` is given in the time column, then the time chosen for that specific exam must be different than the time selected for the subject shown in cell B10.

 # License #